IITGroupD/IPRO-D/ProductDesignDoc.md

 ## Scenarios

 ### Scenario #1
-John needs a required textbook for his Psych 101 class and is not willing to pay the high prices for a new one.
-He is looking for a cheaper alternative which is second hand textbooks.
+Robert just finished the course Psych 101 and wanted to resell the textbook.
+He wants to find someone who needs it to sell it quickly and with his desired price.
+He can sign up to the app BookBarter or sign in if he has an account already.
+Then he can post some pictures of the Psych 101 textbook, describe it in a few words, and list the price of the book.Thus, people who have join BookBarter can find and buy book from him.
 ### Scenario #2
-Jane just finished the course Psych 101 and wanted to resell the textbook.
-She wants to find someone who needs it to sell it quickly and with her desired price.
+John needs a required textbook for his Psych 101 class and is not willing to pay the high prices for a new one.
+He is looking for a cheaper alternative than from retailers.
+John makes an account on BookBarter and filters student listings for his textbook.
+He sees a cheaper listing and contacts the seller to make arrangements on where to meet to exchange the book.
+The seller removes his listing after the exchange and John can choose to leave a review on the seller's account.
 ### Scenario #3
-John just finished Com 101 and needs a textbook for Psych 101.
-Jane just finished Psych 101 and needs a textbook for Com 101.
-They need a place to connect and swap their books.
+John needs a required textbook for his Psych 101 class, and Robert needs a required textbook for Com 101.
+Luckly, they both have the required textbooks for each other.
+They both signed up on BookBarter and went on textbook trading function with their needed books and their owned books.
+Instead of buying new textbooks, John and Robert finaly met on BookBarter and would agree to exchange their needed textbooks for free.
 ## Team Members